docker-mailserver/docker-mailserver/docs/content/config/advanced/full-text-search.md

     }
     ```

-3. Recreate containers: `docker-compose down ; docker-compose up -d`
+3. Recreate containers: `docker compose down ; docker compose up -d`

-4. Flag all user mailbox FTS indexes as invalid, so they are rescanned on demand when they are next searched: `docker-compose exec mailserver doveadm fts rescan -A`
+4. Flag all user mailbox FTS indexes as invalid, so they are rescanned on demand when they are next searched: `docker compose exec mailserver doveadm fts rescan -A`

 #### Further Discussion